 Element in the db2dsdriver configuration file Section in the db2dsdriver file Description enableWLB <wlb></wlb> Specifies whether workload balancing is enabled.
-Set this value to true to enable workload balancing. maxTransportIdleTime <wlb></wlb> Specifies the maximum elapsed time in number of seconds before an idle transport is dropped.
-The default is 600.
+Set this element to true to enable workload balancing. maxTransportIdleTime <wlb></wlb> Specifies the maximum elapsed time before an idle transport is dropped.
+The default is 60.
 The minimum supported value is 0. maxTransportWaitTime <wlb></wlb> Specifies the number of seconds that the client waits for a transport to become available.
+The default is 1.
+The minimum supported value is 0 , and -1 specifies unlimited time. maxTransports <wlb></wlb> Specifies the maximum number of connections that the requester can make to the high availability cluster.
 The default is -1 (unlimited).
-The minimum supported value is 0. maxTransports <wlb></wlb> Specifies the maximum number of connections that the requester can make to the high availability cluster.
-The default is -1 (unlimited).
-The minimum supported value is 1. maxRefreshInterval <wlb></wlb> Specifies the maximum elapsed time in number of seconds before the server list is refreshed.
-The default is 30.
+The minimum supported value is 1. maxRefreshInterval <wlb></wlb> Specifies the maximum elapsed time in seconds before the server list is refreshed.
+The default is 10.
 The minimum supported value is 0.